-After you've added the columns that interest you, you can click any column name to sort by that topic.
+You can click any column name in your table to sort by that topic.
 For instance, click the Ad group column to sort alphabetically by ad groups, or click the Impressions column to sort your ad groups from most impressions to least.
 Try clicking Impressions again to reverse the order and see your statistics from least impressions to most.

 Segments split your view of data into separate parts.
-There are many different segments that you can apply to your data, such as device, click type, network, and time period.
+There are many different segments that you can apply to your data, such as device, click type, network, and time.

-To use a segment, click the Segment button in the toolbar above the statistics table and select the level of detail you'd like to apply to the data in your table.
+To use a segment, click the Segment button in the toolbar above the statistics table and select the segment you'd like to apply to the data in your table.

 Use filters to search your table for specific information, such as keyword text, bids, and clickthrough rates.